Comedian Marc Maron reveals details of how director Lynn Shelton died

 "We played [the card game] crazy eights, we cooked food together, we travelled, we wrote."

-Once hospitalised, Maron said "there was never any good news".
+Once Shelton was hospitalised, Maron said "there was never any good news".
 He was told the director was "anaemic" and had low blood pressure and internal bleeding.
-He said the emergency staff tried "very hard" and Shelton was treated at two different hospitals.
+He said the emergency staff tried "very hard".

 "They eventually had to let her go," Maron said.
 "They tried everything they could, they took her off life support and she passed away."